 Risk perception is also a factor influencing investment decisions.
 Risk perception refers to an investor’s assessment of the level of risk that may arise from an investment (Ahmed et al., 2022).
 A high risk perception encourages investors to be more cautious in selecting investment options.
 Wendy (2024) and Ma’ruf et al. (2022) demonstrate that risk perception has a significant negative effect on investment decisions.
 Rachel & Pamungkas (2023) and Sihotang & Pertiwi (2021) found different results, namely a significant positive effect on investment decisions.

 Another factor influencing investment decisions is herding behavior, which refers to the tendency to follow the actions of other investors, particularly in uncertain market conditions (Bhutto et al., 2024).
 This behavior arises when investors feel that their information is limited and therefore choose to follow group decisions or market trends.
 Research by Wardhani & Nur (2025) and Khairunnisa et al. (2023) indicates that herding behavior has a significant positive effect on investment decisions.
 Meanwhile, Babar (2023) and Setyorini & Sihotang (2023) found a significant negative effect on investment decisions.

+Please add: From theory of planned behavior how psychological, risk perception, herding behavior influence investment decision.
+Why do choose only these 3 factors to influence investment decision?

 The development of social media has also increased the role of Social Media Influencers in shaping the investment behavior of the younger generation (Saudah, 2025).
 Investment information conveyed by influencers can influence investors’ beliefs, risk perceptions, and the tendency to follow specific investment trends.
 The high usage of social media makes influencers one of the most accessible sources of investment information compared to formal financial sources.
 Shah et al. (2024) state that trust in influencers has a significant effect on investment decisions.
 Therefore, Social Media Influencers are positioned as a moderating variable because they are believed to be able to strengthen the influence of psychological factors on investment decisions.